hding49/Job-Search-Webapp/README.md

 # Job-Search-Webapp

+Data is scraped from Indeed using Node.js and Cheerio.

+Code for web crawler is here: https://github.com/hding49/Web-Crawler

 Use Angular JS frontend framework to build a single page application that allow us to search, edit, and delete scraped data;